-Another part of some modern tripod ladder’s design is the platform which might be placed a few feet from the top of the ladder, which means there are still bars in the frame to grab hold of to secure your position if you feel a little unsteady.
-Not all tripod ladders have this but most have a space to slip your legs through so you can sit comfortably and still feel safe.
+Another part of the best tripod ladder designs is the platform which might be placed a few feet from the top of the ladder, which means there are still bars in the frame to grab hold of to secure your position if you feel a little unsteady.
+When you shop around and compare, not all tripod ladders have this but most have a space to slip your legs through so you can sit comfortably and still feel safe.

 With most A-frame ladders the platform is right at the top and there isn’t anything to help you keep your balance above you or even at upper body height.

-Out of all of the tripod ladders tested, this one from Hendon was my favourite.
+Out of all of the tripod ladders tested and compared, this one from Hendon was my favourite and my pick for the best tripod ladder when in stock.
 Mind you, it wasn’t like it was a clearly superior product, and in many ways is very similar to our other reviews here on this page, but overall it just struck me as being the best value for money out of a very good bunch.

 The main difference between this tripod ladder and the estate to garden model is that with the Hendon, you actually stand on the rung a few steps down from the top.
 Now, this has its pros and cons.
 For example, it means that before you purchase this kind of ladder you need to work out the height that you will need if you are not standing directly at the top of the ladder.
 On the other hand, having more frame higher up is good for keeping balance in an emergency and just gives you a more secure feeling while working up at heights.